andreasHovaldt/robotiq_3f_gripper_ros2_stack/README.md

 ros2 run robotiq_3f_gripper_ros2_control gripper_control_action_server
 ```
 This starts an action server for the gripper.
 Check the custom interface ```Robotiq3FGripperOutputGoal.action``` for more information on how to interact with the action server.
+Currently, the action server has a bug, where, if you leave it without sending a goal for a while, the gripper has to run through its activation initialization again.

 #### Helper command for interacting with the action server
 ```shell